 If you want to backpack through Europe you probably need a backpack — shocking, I know.
 Choosing the right backpack can be confusing and time intensive.
 But you should take your time when choosing your pack.
-A proper backpack allows you to travel swiftly and easily but a poor fitting pack is like an anchor.
+A proper backpack allows you to travel swiftly and easily, but a poor-fitting pack is like an anchor.
 You want one that is comfortable and fits your travel style.
 This guide will explain the different types of backpacks available and how to choose the perfect one for you.

 Checkout Our Recommended Travel Backpacks

 But First — Why A Backpack?
-A backpack is perfect because it allows you be highly mobile while still carrying a lot of weight.
-Traditional suitcases and duffel-bags are inconvenient because they are difficult to carry long distances.
+A backpack is perfect because it allows you to be highly mobile while still carrying a lot of weight.
+Traditional suitcases and duffle bags are inconvenient because they are difficult to carry long distances.
 Wheeled-suitcases are tough because many of Europe’s road are bumpy and trying to roll a bag through busy metro stations and narrow train isles is rather difficult.
 A backpack is simply the easiest way to transport your belongings.

-There are three main styles of travel backpacks — top loading, front loading and suitcase-style.
+There are three main styles of travel backpacks — top loading, front loading, and suitcase-style.

 This style of backpack has a single opening at the top that is closed by a drawstring and covered by a protective flap.
-These bags were originally designed for mountain /back country hikers but many European travelers also use them.
+These bags were originally designed for mountain /back country hikers, but many European travelers also use them.

 - No Zippers For Main Compartment: You can stuff a lot of stuff in your backpack without worrying about breaking a zipper.